SettRaziel/time_accounting/README.md

  -h, --help     show help text
  -v, --version  prints the current version of the project
 ```
+## Documentation
+Documentation is written in yard and can be created by running the shell-script
+`create_yard.sh`.
+Yard needs to be installed on the system in order to do that.
+The documentation can also be found online [here](https://bheld.eu/doc/accounting_doc/frames.html).

 ## Used version
 Written with Ruby >= 2.2.2